 - 2016 – the next Benji film was produced, written and directed by Brandon Camp, Joe’s youngest son.

 - 2017 – April 20th, the new Benji film is in the final stages of post production.

 - 2017 – December 16 NETFLIX announced that it has chosen the new BENJI to lead their newly focused foray into family entertainment.
 Premiers in late March, 2018.
 READ MORE

-- 2018 – February 5th – A brand new restoration of the original Benji classic will be released in High Definition Widescreen on BlueRay, DVD and Streaming.
-Same restoration for For the Love of Benji to follow later in 2018.
+- 2018 – February 5th – A brand new restoration of the original Benji classic was released in High Definition Widescreen on BlueRay, DVD and Streaming.
+Same restoration for For the Love of Benji followed later in 2018.
 READ MORE

 “Benji isn’t a dog performing, but a dog acting, capturing rare feeling and almost human response.” – Variety

 “Benji has the most expressive eyes in dogdom; he can make himself look more lost than any dog you’ve ever wanted to take home.” – Miami News